scensorECHO/p3/README.md

 Planning to use the Splinter API, an extension of selenium, to emulate a web-browser interaction in order to fill forms and call javascript functions.

+Update 04/22/15: Issues utilizing a Firefox profile loading the Browser with the splinter API.
+Likely an issue with the development environment being restricted in the workgroup.
+Switching to the Selenium WebDriver to load Firefox and configuration